U.K. best practice books spark IT improvement projects

 “The idea was to just write down what the best people in industry did [in terms of IT services management] and encourage the U.K. government to do the same,” said Ivor Macfarlane, one of the original authors and now an independent ITIL trainer and consultant.
 “If it helped the government get one-quarter of 1 percent more efficient, we could save millions of pounds.”

 The original authors never guessed how far ITIL would spread.
 Not long after the books’ release, the principles began to catch on beyond the British government, among companies in the United Kingdom then in Europe and Asia.
 The ITIL wave finally reached U.S. shores a couple of years ago.
-Meanwhile, it has become a cottage industry for consultants, training firms and software
+Meanwhile, it has become a cottage industry for consultants, training firms and software vendors.

 A common refrain for ITIL adherents is that its strength lies in the flexibility and inherent value of the books themselves.
 “In terms of ITIL commitment, you can do it a little or a lot,” Macfarlane said.
 “You don’t have to buy anything, you don’t have to sign up with anybody making money on you from this.”